awsaavedra/awsaavedra.github.io/content/documentation.md

 11. Working Minds by Beth Crandall, Gary Klein and Robert Hoffman
 12. Scientific Elite by Harriet Zuckerman
 13. Extreme Programming Explained: Embrace Change, 2nd Edition (The XP Series) by Kent Beck (Author), Cynthia Andres
+14. The New One Minute Manager by Kenneth H. Blanchard, Specner Johnson
+15. Extreme Productivity by Robert C Pozen
+16. Can't Hurt Me: Master Your Mind and Defy the Odds by David Goggins
+17. The Dip by Seth Godin
+18. The Four Hour Work Week by Tim Ferriss

 ## 5. Meditation
 Seek inner mental and spiritual alignment towards your aims.